ITensor/website/docs/cppv3/classes/dmrg.md

 * ```
-  dmrg(MPS & psi,
-       MPO H,
+  dmrg(MPO H,
        ITensor LH,
        ITensor RH
+       MPS psi0,
        Sweeps sweeps,
-       Args args = Args::global()) -> Real
+       Args args = Args::global()) -> std::tuple<Real,MPS>
   ```

   Run a DMRG calculation to find the ground state of the Hamiltonian H using the initial
-  state psi, using a "boundary environment" defined by the tensors LH and RH.
+  state psi0, using a "boundary environment" defined by the tensors LH and RH.

   The boundary environments LH and RH (e.g. representing the projection of a Hamiltonian for a larger
   system into a fixed "MPS basis") should be tensors with three indices.
 One index connects
   to the bond index of the Hamiltonian MPO H at the left and right edge.
 The other two indices
   are i and dag(i') where i is the virtual (bond) index of the MPS psi at the left or right edge
-  (and dag(i') is i with prime level 1 and reversed arrow in the case of an IQIndex).
+  (and dag(i') is i with prime level 1 and reversed arrow in the case of an Index).